 If you want to increase your team’s conversions, you need to drastically reduce the amount of time they spend researching so they can focus on building relationships with prospects.

-With a virtual sales assistant, your team no longer has to do prospect research.
+With a virtual assistant for sales, your team no longer has to do prospect research.
 All they have to do is provide their target criteria, and their assistant will keep your CRM loaded with new contacts and assign them to the appropriate person.